Abaissement Du Niveau Mental

 Reduced intensity of consciousness and absence of concentration and attention, Janet’s abaissement du niveau mental, correspond pretty exactly to the primitive state of consciousness in which, we must suppose, myths were originally formed.

-Jung argues that the abaissement is the psychic condition under which both individual archetypal fantasies and collective mythological structures originally emerge.
+Jung argues that the abaissement replicates the diffuse consciousness of archaic humanity and thus constitutes the structural condition under which archetypal and mythological material surfaces.

 Jung, Carl Gustav, The Archetypes and the Collective Unconscious, 1959thesis